-Is there any particular story that you would like to tell?
+A: Is there any particular story that you would like to and have yet to tell?

 It’s been a couple years and we finally found a company that would finance it.

-It’s always been my dream to bring that folklore because my parents growing up have told me about these horror stories of black magic that’s out there and quack doctors and people getting cursed.
+It’s always been my dream to bring that folklore because my parents growing up have told me about these horror stories of black magic that is out there and quack doctors and people getting cursed.

 It was just so fascinating and I grew up believing in things like that.
-It was really cool to see movies like The Grudge come out for Japanese people in a mainstream way and see that and people really responded to that and I’m like
+It was really cool to see movies like The Grudge come out for Japanese people in a mainstream way and see that and people really responded to that and I think:

 If they can do it, we can absolutely do it.